Imagine you wake up in the morning, and your beauty salon business has already generated $200 without you opening the doors yet.

 Do you have a salon in a good city location today?

-This is a great asset that you maybe can make work even harder for you.
-The cost is still there anyway, so any additional income that can come from it will only be a bonus.
+This is a great asset that can maybe make work even harder for you.
+The cost is still there anyway, so any additional income will only be a bonus.

-There are many businesses that would be interested in renting your salon after closing hours or even a permanent space.
+Many businesses would be interested in renting your salon after closing hours or even a permanent space.

-You’re probably familiar with the booth rental model where someone rents a chair or room in your salon to perform similar services to you.
-This can be a good way to earn some additional income without you having to do much more work.
+You’re probably familiar with the booth rental model, where someone rents a chair or room in your salon to perform similar services.
+This can be a good way to earn additional income without much more work.

 You could also open up partnerships with other types of businesses.
 Maybe there’s room for a juice bar or barista in your salon?
-A different type of business doesn’t only give you some rent income but can also add to the image of your salon.
+A different type of business not only gives you some rent income but can also add to the image of your salon.
 It can also attract more new people into your salon space who may become potential new clients.

-You can also rent out your salon space as a center for beauty education after office hours or maybe for different types of events.
+You can also rent out your salon space as a center for beauty education after office hours or for different events.

 Make use of your network and stay alert on new partnership opportunities that can help generate this additional type of income for your business.